 3. How long will I have to wait before seeing a doctor?

-Usually, the wait time to see the doctor is less than 5 minutes.
+Usually, the wait time to see the doctor is less than 5 to 10 minutes.
 If there are any unforeseen circumstances that arise which may make this wait time longer, you will be notified as soon as possible.

 4. How long will my appointment last?

-Most appointments last between 30-45 minutes, depending on what we’re seeing your pet for.
+Most appointments last between 45-60 minutes, depending on what we’re seeing your pet for.
 However, we’ll spend as much time as necessary with you and your pet in order to address every issue, answer any questions and provide the best patient care possible.

-6. Do you have to take my pet “to the back” for vaccines?
+5. Do you have to take my pet “to the back” for vaccines?